Armando Izzo: Monza

 On 1 September 2022, Izzo joined newly-promoted Serie A side Monza on a one-year loan.
 He made his debut on 5 September, as a second-half substitute in a 2–0 league defeat to Atalanta.
 Following the end of the loan spell, on 5 July 2023, Monza signed Izzo permanently on a three-year deal.

+Return to Avellino

+On 23 January 2026, Izzo returned to Avellino on a three-and-a-half-year contract.

 International career

 On 5 November 2016, Izzo was called up to the senior squad for the first time by Gian Piero Ventura for Italy's 2018 FIFA World Cup Qualification match against Liechtenstein and a friendly match against Germany.

-On 15 March 2019, Izzo received a call up from Roberto Mancini for Italy's UEFA Euro 2020 qualifying matches against Finland and Liechtenstein later that month.
+On 15 March 2019, Izzo received a call-up from Roberto Mancini for Italy's UEFA Euro 2020 qualifying matches against Finland and Liechtenstein later that month.
 On 26 March, he made his senior international debut in a 6–0 home win over Liechtenstein.

 Match-fixing

 On 23 May 2016, Izzo, along with midfielders Luca Pini and Francesco Millesi, was put under investigation by the anti-mafia police department in Naples (DDA) after being accused of being directly involved with a Camorra clan based in Secondigliano in altering the results of the Serie B matches Modena–Avellino (1–0) from 17 March 2014, and Avellino–Reggina (3–0) from 25 May 2014.
 On 3 March 2017, the Italian Football Federation's prosecutor asked for Izzo to be suspended for six years, also requesting that collateral estoppel be applied, and demanded that he should receive a €20,000 fine.
 On 12 April, he received an 18-month ban from football and was also fined €50,000.
 On 19 May, his ban was reduced to six months.
 On 4 May 2023, Izzo was found guilty of associating with the Camorra and sporting fraud, and sentenced to five years in prison.